Logo

 • Are programs available in variegated forms, such as online, self-training, peer-to-peer, micro-learning, etc.?

-• Are the learning programs aligned with employees’ needs?
+• Are the learning programs aligned with the employee’s needs?

 2. Work with the talent acquisition (TA) team

-The success of any upskilling and reskilling strategy is determined by how well the HR teams are aligned with the TA department.
-They must analyze which candidates they are looking for and which skills are critical for new hires.
-The L&D in charge can garner vital insights and leverage them to refine L&D programs.
+The success of any upskilling and reskilling strategy is determined by how well the HR teams are aligned with the talent acquisition (TA) department.
+They must analyze the candidates they are looking for and identify the critical skills required for new hires.

 3. Leverage automation software solutions

-The modern human resource and L&D processes are becoming much more streamlined with technology.
-These tools can help employers collect, store, and analyze valuable data to identify skills gaps and create a targeted plan for the right set of people.
+Modern human resource and learning and development (L&D) processes are becoming increasingly streamlined with the help of technology.
+These tools can help employers collect, store, and analyze valuable data to identify skills gaps and create a targeted plan for the most suitable individuals.

-The HR tech landscape is brimming with advanced software solutions to help organizations analyze skills gaps, conduct training needs assessments, and upskill and reskill their workforce.
+The HR tech landscape is teaming up with advanced software solutions to help organizations analyze skills gaps, conduct training needs assessments, and upskill and reskill their workforce.

-Employees undertaking an upskilling or reskilling program must be kept abreast of the latest developments with regular feedback on their progress.
-These standard feedback loops will help organizations find top performers and improve opportunities in the training and development programs early on.
+Employees participating in an upskilling or reskilling program must be kept informed of the latest developments and receive regular feedback on their progress.
+These standard feedback loops will help organizations identify top performers and enhance opportunities in training and development programs early on.

 5. Introduce skill assessments in the process

-Skill assessments help in identifying employees closest to the desired skill set.
-In addition, they enable organizations to understand skills gaps in their workforce.
-With these assessments, managers can assess the level of learning through upskilling/reskilling programs.
+Skill assessments help identify employees closest to the desired skill set.
+Additionally, they enable organizations to identify skills gaps within their workforce.
+With these assessments, managers can assess the level of learning through upskilling or reskilling programs.

 How Mercer | Mettl can help devise an up-to-date upskilling and reskilling strategy